Effia-Nkwanta dialysis unit shut down over debts

 In October 2019, the Effia-Nwanta Hospital entered an agreement with VAO engineering services to supply consumables to its new dialysis unit with a promise to pay after the supply has been made however that has not been the case.

-Investigations conducted by Empire News’ Emmanuel Ohene-Gyan suggest that the hospital owes the supply VAO Engineering Services a whopping One hundred and Fifty Thousand Ghana Cedis (150, 000, 00)
+Investigations conducted by Empire News’ Emmanuel Ohene-Gyan suggest that the hospital owes the supply VAO Engineering Services a whopping One hundred and Fifty Thousand Ghana Cedis.

 Prior to the establishment of the dialysis unit at Effia-Nkwanta hospital, Kidney Patients on dialysis in the Western Region had to travel to either Accra or Cape Coast for dialysis.